Hugh L. Mills Jr.: Decorations

-His decorations include the Silver Star (3), Legion of Merit, Distinguished Flying Cross (4), Bronze Star (3), Purple Heart (3), Air Medal (7), Gallantry Cross with Silver Star and Palm, Armed Forces Honor Medal First Class and the Civil Actions Medal First Class.
+Mills' decorations include the Silver Star (3), Legion of Merit, Distinguished Flying Cross (4), Bronze Star Medal (3), Purple Heart (3), Air Medal (66), Air Medal with 'V' Device (6), Vietnamese Gallantry Cross with Silver Star and Palm, Vietnamese Armed Forces Honor Medal First Class and the Vietnamese Civil Actions Medal First Class.

 Honors

-In 2011 he was inducted into the Army Aviation Hall of Fame.
+In 2011 Mills was inducted into the Army Aviation Hall of Fame.
 In 2013 he was added to the Arkansas Walk of Fame.

 The United States Army Aviation Museum’s OH-6 is painted in the colors of Mills' Miss Clawd IV (his OH-6A when he was with C Troop, 16th Cavalry).